Rosemary Lavender Cake

-So, I decided to try it out for myself.
-This is Rosemary Lavender Cake recipe filled with a delicious Honey Lavender Buttercream and decorated with a little extra Lavender and Rosemary.
+So, we decided to try it out for ourselves.
+This is our Vanilla Vanilla Cake recipe filled with a delicious Honey Buttercream and decorated with a little Lavender and Rosemary.
 All we did to make the honey buttercream was add a little honey to the original vanilla buttercream recipe until it tasted the way we wanted it to.
 It was super easy and turned out really well!

 What better way to welcome the first day of Spring?!